United States Marine Corps noncommissioned officer's sword: Design

-In 1859, a completely new sword pattern was introduced for Marine Corps officers, who were instructed to wear the same sword then worn by Army foot officers since 1850.
-Also, in 1859 a similar sword was authorized for wear by Marine NCOs so that the swords worn by Marine officers and NCOs appeared to share very nearly the same pattern and characteristics.
-The Marine NCO version, though similar to that worn by Marine officers, had several differences.
+The Marine NCO version, while similar to that worn by Marine officers, had several differences.
 Among the most noticeable, NCO swords had plain brass hilts and scabbard mounts, whereas officers' hilts and scabbard mounts normally were gilt.

 Also, the grips on NCO swords were wrapped with leather, whereas those for officers were usually covered with sharkskin.
 Finally, NCO scabbards had only two scabbard mounts, consisting of a top mount with frog stud and a scabbard tip, whereas officers' scabbards bore three mounts, including upper and middle mounts fitted with carrying rings.

-The sword worn by Marine NCOs since 1859 was also carried throughout the American Civil War.
-With only slight modifications since that time, it has maintained its distinctive and traditional appearance.
-Even though the Navy Officer Sword is older (1852), it was discontinued until reauthorized during the 1950s.
-The M1859 Marine NCO sword is the oldest weapon in continued (unbroken) service still in U.S. inventory.

 Variations

 Model 1859 Marine NCO swords initially were equipped with heavy, wide blades similar in shape and weight to those typically used on standard Army M1850 foot officers' swords.
 Unlike the Army officers' blades, however, the blades on early Marine NCO swords were polished bright but not etched.

 The familiar etched designs on Marine NCO swords were authorized later, probably in the 1860s, and they have been a standard feature of Marine NCO swords ever since.

 When first adopted in 1859, it was specified that the sword was “to be worn with a frog”.
 By 1875, however, this had changed.
-The 1875 regulation now read “The non-commissioned staff, field and band musicians shall wear a white waist belt with sword attached to the belt by a sliding frog, except the Sergeant Major and the Leader of the Band, whose swords will be slung as prescribed for officers”.
-Thereafter authorization to wear swords with scabbards fitted with carrying rings, for attachment to sword belt slings, was expanded to include other senior Staff NCOs, e.g. quartermaster sergeants.
-These senior Staff NCO swords are frequently misidentified as Civil War USMC officer swords. this practice ceased during WWII and was not restored after the War.
+The 1875 regulation now read,The non-commissioned staff, field and band musicians shall wear a white waist belt with sword attached to the belt by a sliding frog, except the Sergeant Major and the Leader of the Band, whose swords will be slung as prescribed for officers.Thereafter authorization to wear swords with scabbards fitted with carrying rings, for attachment to sword belt slings, was expanded to include other senior Staff NCOs, e.g. quartermaster sergeants.

+These senior Staff NCO swords are frequently misidentified as Civil War USMC officer swords.
+This practice ceased during WWII and was not restored after the War.

+Adoption

+The sword worn by Marine NCOs since 1859 was also carried throughout the American Civil War.
+With only slight modifications since that time, it has maintained its distinctive and traditional appearance.

+Even though the Navy Officer Sword is older (1852), it was discontinued until reauthorized during the 1950s.
+The M1859 Marine NCO sword is the oldest weapon in continued (unbroken) service still in U.S. inventory.

+The sword's use is restricted by regulation to ceremonial occasions by an NCO or Staff NCO in charge of troops under arms or at weddings and wedding receptions where at least one of those being married is in uniform and has the rank of Corporal or higher.

 Sword Manual Procedures

-The USMC Sword Manual Procedures are:
+The USMC Sword Manual Procedures applies to the usage of the NCO sword: